wso2-extensions/identity-samples-js/identity-authenticate-sample-js/README.md

 ## Getting started

+**NOTE:- Ignore this if you are connecting to Asgardio cloud.
+In Asgardio you can add `http://localhost5000` allow origin from the UI**

 First thing we need to do is let WSO2 Identity Server knows that we are accessing the server using a external origin (CORS).
 Add below lines to the **`[wso2-is]/repository/resources/conf/templates/repository/conf/tomcat/web.xml.j2`**

 ```xml